desecho/movies/README.rst

 |Build Status| |Requirements Status| |Codecov|

-The web application on Python/Django, AngularJS, Bootstrap.
+The web application on Django_ 2, Vue.js_ 2, Bootstrap_ 4.
 Create movie lists ("Watched" and "To watch"), rate movies and add comments.

 | It is also available as a `VK app <http://vk.com/app3504693_2912142>`_.
 | Share your lists with VK and Facebook friends, get recommendations from friends.